Katharina Mazepa

 Katharina Mazepa (born Katharina Nahlik; 19 August 1995) is an Austrian model.

 Early life

 Katharina Nahlik was born on 19 August 1995, and grew up in the Mariahilf district in Vienna, where she attended the Vienna Bilingual School, and made one year abroad in Malaysia for when she was 15.
 She studied environmental engineering at BOKU university in Vienna.

 Career

-In 2014, Mazepa was crowned Miss Vienna, and has worked as an international model since.
+In 2014, Nahlik was crowned Miss Vienna, and has worked as an international model since.

 Personal life

-In 2019, Mazepa married US diplomat Shilo Mazepa in Spoleto, Italy.
-The couple moved to Washington D.C. later that year.
+In 2019, Nahlik married US diplomat Shilo Mazepa in Spoleto, Italy.
+Amina Dagi, a former Miss Universe contestant, was her bridesmaid.
+Later that year, the couple moved to Washington D.C.
 In 2021, she filed for divorce and the two are now separated.
-Amina Dagi the former Miss Universe contestant, was her bridesmaid.

-Since 2022, Mazepa has been in a relationship with plastic surgeon Dr. Leonard Hochstein, who is the estranged husband of The Real Housewives of Miami star Lisa Hochstein.
+Since 2022, Nahlik had been in a relationship with plastic surgeon Dr. Leonard Hochstein while he was still married to Real Houswives of Miami castmember Lisa Hochstein.
+They were engaged in July 2023.
+In September 2024, Lenny and Katharina ended their engagement.
+However, in December 2024, Hochstein reproposed to Nahlik.